 In Grade 12, robotics, programmable logic controllers (PLC) and variable speed drives are taught.
 Motor controls, hydraulics, pneumatics and electrical theories are applied to the field of major appliance repair.
 Students are trained in preparation for their Environmental Protection Agency (EPA) Section 608 refrigeration certification, Level 1.
 Digital electronics are instructed and practiced.
 Service documentation is developed and tested.
 Students are instructed in preventative maintenance schedules, and proper maintenance procedures are practiced.
 Troubleshooting, part nomenclature, interpretation and application of schematics and proper service techniques are refined.
+Students continue to receive instruction in safety requirements and demonstrate sound safety practices.
 Students will demonstrate the ability to complete a job application and interview and have entry-level job readiness and trade skills.
 Students will perform inschool electromechanical projects for customers.
 Students reaching an acceptable level of proficiency may be eligible for Work-Based Learning (WBL).
 Each student will take the SkillsUSA® - Skills Connect assessment, which is a performance-based test.
 Technology-related mathematics, reading, writing, vocabulary and science are integrated throughout the curriculum.

 Students successfully completing this course of study will be able to pursue a two-year or a four-year degree in the areas of mechanical, electrical or electronic engineering.
 Students electing to immediately enter the workforce typically acquire positions as production development technicians in manufacturing facilities and robotics technicians in assembly applications.
-Additionally, repair technicians for all phases of highand low-voltage electricity, hydraulic and pneumatic mechanical controls.
+Additionally, repair technicians for all phases of high-and low-voltage electricity, hydraulic and pneumatic mechanical controls.